pudly/schmopera-hugo/content/articles/the-time-i-spilled-some-secrets-into-a-microphone.md

 ---
-title: The time I spilled some secrets into a microphone
+title: "The time I spilled some secrets into a microphone"
 ---

 Hi, everyone.
 Jenna here.